chaen/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-framework-ping-service.rst

 Arguments::

   System:   Name of the DIRAC system (ie: WorkloadManagement)

   Service:  Name of the DIRAC service (ie: Matcher)
-  url: URL of the service to ping (instead of System and Service)

 Example::